peter60626/peter60626/README.md

 ### HEY! <br> MY NAME IS PETER ASONGANYI.

-**I am a good communicator and motivator, able to work as part of a team but also under my own initiative.
-I am a person who is self-motivated, energetic hardworking and reliable.
+**Excellent communicator and motivator, able to work as part of a team but also under my own initiative. am person who is self-motivated, energetic hardworking and reliable.
 My current work experience includes Cloud Native DevOps infrastructure migration.
 Monitoring, securing and taking part of the form in automating and supporting to ensure CI/CD in product development.
 With years of experienced in leveraging agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy fostering collaborative thinking to further the overall value proposition.** <br>